johanbook/docs/docs/README.md

 ## Something missing?

-If you spot errors, omissions, or have suggestions for improvement, please open an issue or submit a pull request [here](https://github.com/johanbook/docs).
+If you spot errors or have suggestions for improvement, please open an issue or submit a pull request [here](https://github.com/johanbook/docs).